SumanthW/MBTAProject/README.md

 |Shrimoyee Banerjee |	banerjee.sh@northeastern.edu
 |Chunhao Hu| hu.chunh@northeastern.edu

-## OVERVIEW
+## PROJECT DESCRIPTION
-- The Massachusetts Bay Transportation Authority, more commonly known as the T, is one of the oldest public transit systems in the United States.
-Thousands of people buy tickets and use ‘Charlie cards’ to access and travel by the trains everyday.
-The MBTA database management system project involves the development and implementation of a centralized database to store and manage information related to the operations of the MBTA.
+- The MBTA database management system project involves the development and implementation of a centralized database to store and manage information related to the operations of the MBTA.
 This can include data on routes, ticketing, finances and operations.
 The goal of the project is to provide a single source of truth for all relevant data and to improve the efficiency and accuracy